Alfresco/alfresco-identity-service/README.md

 The *Alfresco Identity Service* will become the central component responsible for identity-related capabilities needed by other Alfresco software, such as managing users, groups, roles, profiles, and authentication.
 Currently it deals just with authentication.
 This project contains the open-source core of this service.

-Check [prerequisites section](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/README-prerequisite.md) before you start.
+Check the [deployment prerequisites section](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/README-prerequisite.md) and [standalone prerequisites](#prerequisites) before you start.

 Any variation from these technologies and versions may affect the end result.
 If you do experience any issues please let us know through our [Gitter channel](https://gitter.im/Alfresco/platform-services?utm_source=share-link&utm_medium=link&utm_campaign=share-link).